sunfishcode/rfcs/text/0000-io-safety.md

 [thanks]: #thanks

-Thanks to Ralf Jung ([@RalfJung]) for leading me to my current understanding of this topic, and for encouraging and reviewing early drafts of this RFC!
+Thanks to Ralf Jung ([@RalfJung]) for leading me to my current understanding of this topic, for encouraging and reviewing drafts of this RFC, and for patiently answering my many questions!

 [@RalfJung]: https://github.com/RalfJung
 [`File`]: https://doc.rust-lang.org/stable/std/fs/struct.File.html